Haack helps Bradley women win MVC for 1st NCAA berth

 The start of the semifinal game and consequently the championship game were pushed back a couple hours.

-Drake only had eight players for the championship because three players were out for contact tracing.
+Drake only had eight players for the championship and assistant coach Markisha Wright handled the team because four players and three coaches, including Jennie Baranczyk missed the game due to CVOID protocols.

 Lasha Petree and Emily Marsh both scored 12 points for Bradley (17-11), which was in its first MVC tournament championship.
 Mahri Petree added 11 and Nyjah White 10 off the bench.